6.1 The Residential College Community

 6.8 Student Conduct System

 Swarthmore places great value on freedom of expression, but it also recognizes the responsibility to protect the values and structures of an academic community.
 It is important, therefore, that students assume responsibility for helping to sustain an educational and social community where the rights of all are respected.
 This includes conforming their behavior to standards of conduct that are designed to protect the health, safety, dignity, and rights of all.
 Community members also have a responsibility to protect the possessions, property, and integrity of the institution as well as of individuals.
-The aim of the College's Student Code of Conduct is to balance all these rights, responsibilities, and community values fairly.
-The student conduct system is overseen by the dean of the senior class & director of student conduct, and all questions should be directed to this office.
+The aim of the College’s Student Code of Conduct is to balance all these rights, responsibilities, and community values fairly.
+The student conduct system is overseen by the associate dean of students and all questions should be directed to this office.

 Violation of the laws of any jurisdiction, whether local, state, federal, or (when studying abroad) foreign, may subject a student to College disciplinary action.
 A pending appeal of a conviction shall not affect the application of this rule.